 - Select up to three fields to sort and sub-sort by.

 - Click the direction icon in each selected field to reverse the sort order.

 - Sorting is not possible on memo fields, long string fields, or multi-select fields.

 - Sorting by Rank allows you to reorder entities in Grid View or Slim Grid View, by drag and drop.
 If this column is hidden, show it to enable reordering by rank.

-To help break up the visual number of entities on the board or grid, create color-codes based on chosen filters.
-After, you can save the preferences as a Favorite and share with other users.
+To help break up the visual number of entities on the board or grid, create color codes based on filters.
+You can save the color preferences as a Favorite.

 Color preferences can be applied to:

 - Epics, features, and backlog items

 - Click the Assign color button.
 The Assign color dialog box opens.

 - Click the + Add Filter button and define a filter that you want to apply a color to.